Genivia/ugrep/README.md

                   may be repeated.

            --format=FORMAT
-                  Output  file matches formatted with FORMAT.
-Options -A, -B, -C, -y, and -v are disabled.
-See `man  ugrep'  for  the  formatting fields.
+                  Output FORMAT-formatted matches.
+See `man ugrep' section FORMAT for the `%' fields.
+Options -A, -B, -C, -y,  and  -v  are  dis- abled.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.